szkertesz/assets/ms-interview.md

   - `DOMContentLoaded` and async` scripts don’t wait for each other
   - other scripts don’t wait for `async` scripts, and `async` scripts don’t wait for others
 - The `async` attribute is only for external scripts - it is ignored if the `<script>` tag has no src

+## What is the difference between span and div?

+The difference is that span gives the output with `display: inline` and div gives the output with `display: block`.

+## What is `srcset` of images?